Polson, Montana: Government

 Polson uses a city commission consisting of six commissioners and the city mayor.
 In 2022 Eric Huffine was sworn in as mayor.
+He did not run for re-election in 2025.
+Laura Dever, a former commissioner, was elected to the four year term.

 Education

 Polson School District educates students from kindergarten through 12th grade.
 In the 2021-2022 school year, Polson had 1,152 students in grades kindergarten to 8th grade.
 Polson High School had 511 students.
 The school's team name is the Pirates.

 North Lake County Public Library is located in Polson.